 On April 15, 2014, Vringo Infrastructure filed suit in the High Court of Delhi, New Delhi alleging infringement of a patent related to use of dictionaries in search engines preloaded on certain ASUS devices.
-A schedule for the case has not yet been set.
+Google has successfully petitioned to intervene as an interested party and has the right to file responsive pleadings.
+The pleading stage of the litigation will be completed in December 2014.
+A schedule for the remainder of case has not yet been set.